Sree-raj-A/Computer-Vision/README.md

 ## Overview

 This project uses computer vision to blur faces in pictures.
-It can do a things:
+It does the following:

-- **Find faces** in pictures using a kind of computer program
+- **Detect faces** in pictures using OpenCV

-- **Make faces blurry** so you cannot see them clearly
+- **Make faces blurry** so the person cannot be identified

 - **Process lots of pictures** at the time using a simple command-line interface